 Affected animals can usually be treated successfully with thiamine (200–500 mg, IV, IM, or SC).
 Although response is dramatic and almost immediate, if significant brain damage has occurred, animals rarely return to a satisfactory level of production.
 Therefore, prompt treatment is critical.
 The diet should be modified to reduce grain and increase forage intake.
 During times of stress, or when predisposing diets are unavoidable, the inclusion of thiamine mononitrate in the diet may aid in prevention. (see Polioencephalomalacia.)

-Seen in late pregnancy, this disease is much more common in dams carrying multiple fetuses.
+Seen in late pregnancy, pregnancy toxemia is much more common in dams carrying multiple fetuses.
 Clinical features include abnormally increased blood levels of ketone bodies with concurrent hypoglycemia.
 Affected animals exhibit many of the signs described for enterotoxemia (see Enterotoxemia).
 During late gestation, the developing fetuses have high demands for glucose; in an attempt to meet the glucose needs, the dam begins to metabolize adipose tissue (fat).
 The ability of the liver to metabolize this extra fat load is compromised, with a subsequent increase in the release of ketone bodies into the bloodstream.
 Signs include depression, dullness, opisthotonos, and eventually death.

 In early stages of the disease, when signs first appear, a drench of 200–300 mL of propylene glycol or glycerol can be used as an energy source for the dam to prevent so much body fat from being metabolized.
 However, the administration of glucose (5% dextrose or 50–120 mL of 23% calcium borogluconate solution into a liter of 5% dextrose IV) is the treatment of choice.